 This pressure forces us to make smart decisions about how we prioritize work and communicate those priorities to the team and stakeholders.

-When working in the industry, you’ll likely to encounter user stories assigned either to the current build cycle or the backlog.
-That approach often creates an inability to track the project over time because it fails to communicate anything beyond the current iteration or sprint.
+When working in the industry, you’ll encounter user stories that are either assigned to the current build cycle or the backlog.
+This either/or approach often creates an inability to track the project over time because it fails to communicate anything beyond the current iteration or sprint.

 The backlog is where tasks that do not have the highest priority wait for reconsideration for the next build period.
 Because everything in the backlog has the same level of priority, it becomes an issue for both teams and stakeholders because it doesn’t provide a sense of direction.
 The closer you get to the end of a sprint, the more time you spend communicating and debating the next build cycle.

 It becomes easy to get lost in the details of the product.
 Without insight into progress, you lose sight of where you are going.
 When this occurs, the small chunks of product development that Agile introduced suddenly begin to feel like unrelated items being glued and stitched together.
 This moment means that your work has crossed over into the realm of dreaded Franken-product.
 Few teams can maintain their momentum in this space for long.